 How much do you know about your retirement plan, or retirement plans in general?
 Questions about these plans come up all the time, and you might be surprised by what you don’t know!

-The IRS rules used to limit you to a total maximum per individual of $18,000/yr, however, those rules changed in the early 2000’s.
+The IRS rules used to limit you to only maximizing one of the three 401k, 403b and 457b plans, however, these rules changed in the early 2000’s.

 Let’s back it up a bit and look into each of the three accounts:

 A: A 401k is a retirement savings plan sponsored by an employer.
 This plan allows employees to elect to have a portion of their income withheld from their paycheck (before taxes are taken out) to be deposited into their 401k account.
 This contribution is invested at the direction of the employee and, often, employers will offer a matching contribution.
 The maximum 401k contribution for 2015 is $18,000, plus any applicable catch up contributions.

 As long as the funds remain in the account, the employee does not pay any taxes on those dollars.
 However, any withdrawals made prior to age 59 ½ may be subject to a 10% early-withdrawal penalty.
 However, upon reaching age 59 ½, employees are able to make withdrawals penalty free and the dollars are just taxed at ordinary income levels.